cogneon/lernos-zettelkasten/en/LernOS-Zettelkasten/Lernpfad/2-1-Woche-3.md

 ## Week 3 - Create your first notes

 you will your own notes, and from here on you shall write every week new notes and refine the _old_ ones.
+Schedule some extra time to practice, this week you really start adding content to your note box, and do it continuously from now on.

 ### In preparation